-The ASU student ID card, often referred to as the Sun Card - will be issued after a student registers for classes.
+The ASU student ID card, often referred to as the Sun Card or Pitchfork ID Card, will be issued after a student registers for classes.
 This card is a student's student identification card, library card, copy card, and sometimes their building and elevator key.
 Students can also use it as a credit card for things like vending machines, charging items to their student account, and paying for phone calls, if they sign-up for this service.
-The Sun Card gets students into the Student Recreation Complex (i.e., the gym) and, when validated, gets them into some ASU athletic and cultural events for free or at a reduced rate.
+The Sun Card gets students into the Student Recreation Complex (i.e., the gym) and when validated, gets them into some ASU athletic and cultural events for free or at a reduced rate.
 Validation for the current semester can be obtained at the Gammage Center or University Athletic Center ticket offices.

 The ASU Sun Card can be obtained at the beginning of the semester after a student registers for classes.
 The Sun Card office is in the Lower Level of the Memorial Union (south end) inside Union Station, MU 59 (during the first couple weeks of classes, the Sun Card office offers their services on the 2nd floor of the MU).
 Students will be asked to fill out a card with their name, ASU ID number, and classification (Student, Faculty/Staff, or Other).
 Students pay \$25 for their card with cash, check, Visa, or MasterCard, or they can have the charge posted to their University Student Account.
-A valid photo ID, such as a U.S. Driver's License, Passport, or high school ID, is required so the student's identity can be verified before their Sun Card is created.
+Valid proof of identity is required so the student's identity can be verified before their Sun Card is created.
 Afterward, their picture is taken and the card is produced on the spot.
-The process takes about three to five minutes (without lines).
-More information is available at http://cfo.asu.edu/cardservices.
+The process takes about three to five minutes.
+You may also upload a photo at the website and have a card mailed to you.